nuestraspruebas/HBmonitor/README.md

     If you don't want to have the lasherad list set in config.py :
       LASTHEARD_INC = False

-    in addition, you can delete an empty lastheard table by deleting line in templates/hblink_table.html :
-       {% include 'lastheard.html' %}

     If you want to have more than the last 10 entries in the Lastherad table change in the monitor.py file on line 629 https://github.com/sp2ong/HBmonitor/blob/master/monitor.py#L629 if n == 10: